-- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engines are in the water. - Make certain the gear shift/throttle control is in the neutral position.
-(The engines will not start if the control lever is in any other position than NEUTRAL) - Be sure the emergency stop switch (See figure 1.14.1) is in the "RUN" position.
+- Operator should know boating safety, safe navigation, and boat operating procedures. - Make sure that the lower unit of the engine is in the water. - Make certain the gear shift/throttle control is in the neutral position.
+(The engine will not start if the control lever is in any other position than NEUTRAL) - Be sure the engine stop switch (See figure 1.16.1) is in the "RUN" position.